nithingeorge3/Recipes/README.md

 - Flow coordination logic (`RecipeFlow`)
 - Search handling and pagination

 All services and repositories are **mocked using protocols**, following dependency injection best practices.
 This allows for clean isolation and testability across modules.

->  Due to time constraints, additional test coverage (especially for edge cases and UI states) was not fully achieved.
-However, the structure is in place for easily adding more tests if needed.
+Due to time constraints, additional test coverage (especially for edge cases and UI states) was not fully achieved.
+However, the structure is in place for easily adding more tests.

 ## Known Issues & Future Improvements
 1. I noticed a couple of issues that may require further investigation.
 Given more time, I would refine data handling and optimize UI updates to ensure the best user experience.
 These improvements would be prioritised in a production environment.